PhotonicGluon/Excalibur/website/docs/reference/05-custom-client/02-auth-process.md

----
-sidebar_label: Custom Client
----

-# Making a Custom Client

-Any Excalibur server exposes a common API for clients to connect to.
-The documentation for this API is available at the `/api/docs` endpoint for any Excalibur server.
+# Authentication

+Before allowing any user access to the files of a user on the server, they have to be authenticated.

-## Authentication Process
+## Process

 To communicate with an Excalibur server, the following steps should be performed.